The CTO’s Guide From Pilot Chaos to an AI Operating System

 The 30-day reset

-Week 1: inventory active pilots and agents.
+Week 1: inventory active pilots, agents, tools, owners, systems, and risks.

 Week 4: run the first AI operating review and choose one workflow to scale.